Table of Contents

 Some medical illness provoke psychological affections as there is interactions of body and mind.
 It is important to differentiate between the presence of a psychological reason behind delayed treatment, financial condition, employment status, relationships and cultural differences.
 Some patients with certain medical illnesses might first choose to perform certain spiritual activities hoping the symptoms might improve before they seek medical attention.
 Therefore, certain behaviors that arise from beliefs should not be mistaken for a psychological issue that is adversely affecting a given medical condition.

 Clinical Presentation of Psychological Factors Affecting Other Medical Conditions

 Patients should have a medical symptom or condition in addition to certain psychological or behavioral factors that are adversely affecting their medical condition for this diagnosis to be made.
 Examples of these behaviors include an intentionally delayed presentation to the emergency department in a patient with acute coronary syndrome or poor adherence to prescribed medications.

 The severity of the behavior should be also assessed in the patient.
-The behavior might pose mild but increased medical risk, clearly aggravate the current medical condition, be severe and result in hospitalization or be extreme.
+The behavior might pose mild but actually have increased medical risk, clearly aggravate the current medical condition such as ignorance during hypertension conditions. moderatebehavior exacerbate the underlying condition such as anxiety that can aggravate Asthma.
+Behavior may be be severe and result in hospitalization or be extreme.
 An example of an extreme psychological factor that might affect a medical condition is ignoring heart attack symptoms in a patient who is aware of the condition.

 Diagnostic Criteria for Psychological Factors Affecting Other Medical Conditions